Five ideas on how to make our towns and cities smart

 Thinking holistically: technology is just one building block

 A smart city is more than just a digital city.
 Technology only works if it is embedded in a holistic concept that takes social, cultural and societal needs into account.
 Innovation must be low-threshold, citizen-centred and accessible to all.
-A truly smart city grows alongside its residents – it does not run ahead of them.
+A truly smart city grows alongside its residents – it does not race ahead of them.
 Successful smart city strategies combine technological developments with social factors such as participation, education, inclusion, mobility and quality of life.

-Showcasing successes, acknowledging failures
+Celebrating successes, acknowledging failures

-.Dr.
-Karin Schrott
+Dr. Karin Schrott

 +49-911-530 63-119